tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 --- abstract

-The presence of a quantum computer would render state-of-the-art, public-key cryptography deployed today obsolete, since all the assumptions about the intractability of the mathematical problems that offer confident levels of security today no longer apply in the presence of a quantum computer.
-Fortunately, research has produced several post-quantum cryptographic algorithms that will enable cryptography to survive the quantum world.
+The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, public-key cryptography deployed today obsolete, since all the assumptions about the intractability of the mathematical problems that offer confident levels of security today no longer apply in the presence of a CRQC.
+This means there is a requirement to update protocols and infrastructure to use post-quantum algorithms, which are public-key algorithms designed to be secure against CRQCs as well as classical computers.
+Research has produced several post-quantum cryptographic algorithms that will enable cryptography to survive the quantum world.
 However, the transition to a post-quantum infrastructure is not that straightforward and there are many things yet to be done.
 It is now a combination of engineering, pro-active assessment and evaluation of the available technologies, as well as careful product development approach, to pave a way to transit to the post quantum era.
+This document explains why engineers need to be aware of and understand post-quantum cryptography.
+It emphasizes the potential impact of CRQCs on current cryptographic systems and the need to transition to post-quantum algorithms to ensure long-term security.

 --- middle

 # Introduction

 Quantum computing is no longer perceived as a conjecture of computational sciences and theoretical physics.
 Considerable research efforts and enormous corporate and government funding for the development of practical quantum computing systems are being invested currently.
 For instance, Google’s announcement on achieving quantum supremacy {{Google}} and IBM’s latest 433-qubit processor Osprey {{IBM}} signify, among other outcomes, the accelerating efforts towards large-scale quantum computers.
-The existence of a fault tolerant quantum computer would mark a cornerstone in mankind’s technological evolution, as it would mean that computational problems which are considered currently intractable for conventional computers would be tractable for quantum ones.
+At the time of writing the document, Cryptographically Relevant Quantum Computers (CRQCs) that can break widely used cryptographic algorithms are not yet available.
+However, it is worth noting that there is ongoing research and development in the field of quantum computing, with the goal of building more powerful and scalable quantum computers.
+As quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.

 This document is meant to give general guidance on the structure and use of post-quantum cryptographic (PQC) algorithms for engineers who are using PQC algorithms in their software.
-Topics include which PQC algorithms to use, how PQC key exchange mechanisms (KEMs) differ from classical KEMs, expected size and processing time differences between PQC algorithms and classical algorithms, as well as guidelines on the evolving threat landscape of symmetric cryptography from quantum computers.
+Topics include which PQC algorithms to use, how PQC Key Encapsulation Mechanisms (KEMs) differ from DH style key exchange, expected key sizes and processing time differences between PQC algorithms and traditional algorithms.
+Information on the threat to symmetric cryptography from CRQC.

-It is crucial for the reader to understand that when the word "PQC" is mentioned in the document, it usually means Asymmetric Cryptography in general and not any algorithms from the Symmetric side based on stream, block ciphers, etc.
-It does not cover such topics as when classical algorithms might become vulnerable (for that, see documents such as [QC-DNS] and others).
+It is crucial for the reader to understand that when the word "PQC" is mentioned in the document, it means Asymmetric Cryptography (or Public key Cryptography) and not any algorithms from the Symmetric side based on stream, block ciphers, etc. It does not cover such topics as when traditional algorithms might become vulnerable (for that, see documents such as [QC-DNS] and others).

+Please note: This document does not go into the deep mathematics of the NIST finalists or other PQC algorithms but rather provides an overview to Engineers on the current threat landscape and the relevant algorithms designed to help prevent those threats.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}
-The definitions section would be too exhaustive and what readers are already expected to be aware of as the suggested algorithms cover more or less the entire dimension of classical cryptography's mathematics.
-Nevertheless, the basics of lattices (hardness of SIVP, SIS), learning with errors (Ring/Module), coding theory (Goppa/LDPC/MDPC), basics of quantum computing (qubit,superposition theory, toffoli, CNOT, Hadamard gates, Grover's search attack, Shor's algorithm), multivariate cryptography (elliptic curves, diffie hellman), hashes are some of the definitions that might help get a quick understanding of the document.

-Please note: This document does not go into the deep mathematics of the NIST finalists or other PQC algorithms but rather provides an overview to Engineers on the current threat landscape and the relevant algorithms designed to help prevent those threats.

 # Contributing to This Document